Pairing(s): Hermione Granger x Draco Malfoy

 He nodded, crawled up on the bed with her, and slid beneath the duvet.
 For once, he let her hold him close.
 She threaded a hand in his hair.

 It isn’t perfect.
-God knew what he’d have to deal with upon stepping back into “Draco Malfoy” if he went back and how would it change their relationship.
+God knew what he’d have to deal with upon stepping back into “Draco Malfoy” if he went back and how it would change their relationship.
 If he didn’t, what would Lucius try next?

 “Worry about it later,” she kissed his forehead.
 “Be here with me.”